 Digital Object Identifier (DOI)

 Skinner, Jack T.; Robison, Ryan K.; Elder, Christopher P.; Newton, Allen T.; Damon, Bruce M.; and Quarles, C. Chad, "Evaluation Of A Multiple Spin- And Gradient-Echo (Sage) Epi Acquisition With Sense Acceleration: Applications For Perfusion Imaging In And Outside The Brain" (2014).
-Neurobiology.
+Translational Neuroscience.
 349.